-City Hall offices and buildings will remain closed to the public until further notice.
-Milton Activity Center and Community Building will also remain closed.
+City Hall offices and buildings, including the Milton Activity Center, will remain closed to the public until further notice.
 All public meetings are held via Zoom.
 Our parks and Interurban Trail are open.
 Please respect social distancing guidelines and good hygiene when using.

-Effective January 11, 2021, the State of Washington is launching Healthy Washington – Roadmap to Recovery which will use a regional approach for its upcoming phased recovery plan.
-The City of Milton is apart of the Puget Sound Region and are currently in Phase 2.
+On March 11, 2021, the State of Washington announced Healthy Washington – Roadmap to Recovery plan will be transitioning from a regional approach to a county-by-county evaluation process.
+The City of Milton is currently in Phase 2 for our Pierce County residents, and Phase 3 for our King County residents.
 Guideline and details for the reopening of businesses can be found on the Governor’s website.

 City Council Meetings during Covid-19:

 The Milton City Council passed Ordinance 1992-20 on September 8, 2020, allowing a temporary meeting start time of 6:30PM during the Governor’s Emergency Order No. 20-28 and all extensions of the order.
 This new start time will go into effect on Monday, September 21, 2020.